emmt/OptimPackNextGen.jl/README.md

   functions to compute the objective function and its gradient and to project the variables on the feasible set.
-If the [`Zygote`](https://github.com/FluxML/Zygote.jl) is loaded, the gradient of the objective function amy be computed by means of automatic-differentiation.
+If the [`Zygote`](https://github.com/FluxML/Zygote.jl) is loaded, the gradient of the objective function may be computed by means of automatic-differentiation.

 * [Line searches methods](doc/linesearches.md) are used to approximately minimize the objective function along a given search direction.